hissain/jscipy-android/README.md

     git clone https://github.com/hissain/jscipy-android.git
     ```
 2.  **Open in Android Studio**: Launch Android Studio and open the cloned project.
 Gradle will automatically sync dependencies.
 3.  **Build and Run**: Build the project and deploy it to an Android emulator or a physical device.
-The application will launch, displaying a simple UI that visually demonstrates the `PeakFinder`, `ButterworthFilter`, and `RK4Solver` functionalities with example data and their respective outputs.
+The application will launch, displaying a simple UI that visually demonstrates the `FindPeaks`, `ButterworthFilter`, and `RK4Solver` functionalities with example data and their respective outputs.

 ## Screenshot